Fast & Furious (2009 film): Critical response

+On the review aggregation website Rotten Tomatoes, 28% of 176 critics' reviews are positive, with an average rating of 4.7/10.
+The website's consensus reads, "While Fast and Furious features the requisite action and stunts, the filmmakers have failed to provide a competent story or compelling characters."
+Metacritic, which uses a weighted average, assigned the film a score of 46 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Lisa Schwarzbaum of Entertainment Weekly gave the film a B+ and wrote, "Fast & Furious is still no Point Break.
 But it's perfectly aware of its limited dramatic mission ... it offers an attractive getaway route from self-importance, snark, and chatty comedies about male bonding."
 Writing for The Hollywood Reporter, Kirk Honeycutt called it "the first true sequel of the bunch.
 By reuniting the two male stars from the original and ... continuing the story from the first film, this new film should re-ignite the franchise."
 Betsy Sharkey of the Los Angeles Times considered it a "strange piece of nostalgia, where, without apology, fast cars still rule and fuel is burned with abandon."
 Roger Ebert, who had given positive reviews to the previous films, considered the story, dialogue, and acting to all be perfunctory: "I admire the craft involved, but the movie leaves me profoundly indifferent.
 After three earlier movies in the series, which have been transmuted into video games, why do we need a fourth one?
 Oh.
 I just answered my own question."